bhoward/focsipedia/docs/logic/components.md

 The implementation of this circuit is left as an exercise.

+As an application of adders, multiplexers, and demultiplexers, here is a fragment of a simple CPU design:

+<iframe width="600px" height="400px" src="https://circuitverse.org/simulator/embed/cpu-fragment" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen></iframe>

+The four 8-bit inputs on the left represent the incoming values from four machine registers, and the four 8-bit outputs on the right represent the new value to be stored in one of the registers (the other three outputs show all zeros and should be ignored).
+The 9-bit input at the top represents a machine instruction, which specifies two input registers (the first two pairs of bits) and an output register (the last pair of bits), along with an operation code (a 3-bit control signal).
+The operation code is used to select which operation is performed by the ALU (arithmetic and logic unit) device, which in this implementation has seven different operations it can perform.
+For example, when the opcode is 000, it computes the bitwise-AND of its inputs, while when the opcode is 010 it adds the inputs.
+The ALU itself is a combination of an 8-bit adder and some other circuits performing various logical operations, with some additional enabling circuitry to choose which subcircuit will have its output selected to be the result of the ALU.

 ## Divide-and-Conquer Design

 See Sections 13.5&ndash;7 of Aho & Ullman.